-The Center for Women in the Arts and Humanities reports to the Associate Vice President for Strategic Initiatives in Diversity and Inclusion under the auspices of the Office of the Executive Vice President for Academic Affairs, and is a consortium member of the Institute for Women’s Leadership, at Rutgers, The State University of New Jersey.
+The Center for Women in the Arts and Humanities (CWAH) is a university-wide unit reporting to the Vice President of Academic Initiatives under the auspices of the Office of the Executive Vice President for Academic Affairs.
+CWAH is a consortium member of the Institute for Women’s Leadership, at Rutgers, The State University of New Jersey.

 Anonda Bell, Director & Chief Curator, Paul Robeson Galleries, Rutgers-Newark